-Chang Chou Han began studying French horn at 13 and has performed professionally for 41 years.
+Chang Chou Han began studying French horn at 13 and has performed professionally for nearly 50 years.
 He has been principal horn at the Singapore Symphony Orchestra since 1987 and visiting principal horn with the Guangzhou, Shanghai, and Shenzhen Symphonies as well as the China Philharmonic.
 He has also played with the Berlin Philharmonic, Munich Radio Philharmonic, Boston Symphony, Saarbrucken Radio Symphony, and Dortmund Philharmonic.

 Han was a soloist with the Singapore Symphony at the 27th International Horn Society workshop in Yamagata, Japan, and one of the soloists in Schumann's Konzertstück for four horns with the Shanghai Radio Symphony Orchestra.
 He has collaborated with artists including Mstislav Rostropovich, Seiji Ozawa, Claudio Abbado, Christoph Eschenbach, Stefan Dohr, Cho-Liang Lin, and Riccardo Muti.
 In 2014, he recorded Strauss' two horn concertos with with the Singapore Metropolitan Festival Orchestra as part of the composer’s 150th birthday celebration.